Open-Models/Base/organisation/roadmap.md

 One day there will be the question of building a truly collaborative platform, the technical environment of the brick is very immature.

-A kanban allows you to see the developments in progress for [version 0](https://github.com/Open-Models/Brique/projects/1), which will be built according to the needs and problems that emerge with [GitHub](https://github.com/Open-Models/Brique)'s system of[issues](https://github.com/Open-Models/Brique/issues) and [pull requests](https://github.com/Open-Models/Brique/pulls).
+A kanban allows you to see the developments in progress for [version 0](https://github.com/Open-Models/Brique/projects/1), which will be built according to the needs and problems that emerge with [GitHub](https://github.com/Open-Models/Brique)'s system of [issues](https://github.com/Open-Models/Brique/issues) and [pull requests](https://github.com/Open-Models/Brique/pulls).

 ## Federating an ecosystem of stakeholders